HUBRILITY/ProjectWebDev/README.md

 ## The Forerunners
-Leonard Kleinrock (MIT) - Helped develop underline markdown , concentrating on queing theory (basis for packet switching), demand access, and distributed control.
+Leonard Kleinrock (MIT) - Helped develop underline markdown, concentrating on queing theory (basis for packet switching), demand access, and distributed control.
-Claude Shannon - (MIT) - Known as the Father of Information Theory.
+Claude Shannon (MIT) - Known as the Father of Information Theory.
 Published "A Mathematical Theory of Communication" in 1948.
 Specialized in cryptography during WWII.
 Made Theseus, a maze solving mouse using relays for a brain.
 Paul Baran - One of the two recognized inventors of the concept digital packet switching.
 Tasked with creating an Indestructable Communications Network capable of surving a nuclear attack while working for RAND.
+Lawrence Roberts (MIT) - Manager and Director for the Advanced Research Projects Agency (ARPA).
+Led team that developed the ARPANET using packet switching and built by Bolt Beranek and Newman (BBN).
+Robert Taylor - Director of ARPA and pioneer of the internet.
+His work Time Sharing led to the idea of one terminal capable of communicating with all machines.
+Raymond Tomlinson - A programmer otherwise known as the father of email.
+He wrote the original program for email using the iconic @ sign to seperate users from the computer on the ARPANET.
+Robert Metcalfe (MIT) - Co-founder of Ethernet and known for Metcalf's law which describes the effects of telecommunications network.
+Compiled a list of what networks could do which at the time amounted to only 19 things such as games, formulas, and java entry.
+Sir Timothy Berners-Lee - Inventor of the World Wide Web.
+Working for CERN, he connected Hypertext with the largest internet node at the time.
+He created first website ever to describe his project.
+Check out this out for some feels! http://info.cern.ch/hypertext/WWW/TheProject.html